intelagense/rwxrob/quotes/README.md

 # Great Quotes

+>  Swarm focused on spinning up containers at scale, k8s is about
+>  distributed system lifecycle   @taniwha3

->  FaaS is CGI for a new generation :-P  @imattman
+>  FaaS is CGI for a new generation :-P  @imattman (joking)

 > Using such services it the modern Faustian Bargain @imattman